mamyn0va/my-awesome-list/README.md

 - [atom](https://atom.io/) is a hackable text editor
 - [postman](https://www.getpostman.com/) is a graphical tool designed to test web APIs
 - [bat](https://github.com/sharkdp/bat) is a cat(1) clone with wings
+- [httpie](https://httpie.org/) is a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more
+- [grunt](https://gruntjs.com/) the Javascript task runner
+- [swagger-cli](https://github.com/BigstickCarpet/swagger-cli) Swagger 2.0 and OpenAPI 3.0 command-line tool
+- [autojump](https://github.com/wting/autojump) A cd command that learns - easily navigate directories from the command line
+- [neovim](https://neovim.io/) literally the future of vim
+- [SpaceVim](https://spacevim.org/) A community-driven vim distribution
+- [ranger](https://github.com/ranger/ranger) A VIM-inspired filemanager for the console